-In our assessment, the most important performance measures used to link CAP to Company performance are listed in the table below, not ranked in order of importance.
+In our assessment, the most important financial performance measures used to link CAP to Company performance are listed below, not ranked in order of importance.
 The role of each of these performance measures in our executive compensation program is discussed in the Compensation Discussion and Analysis.

-Performance Measures
+Financial Performance Measures